Chris-ukiyo/CODSOFT/README.md

-Here’s the edited README for your Titanic Survival Prediction project:

----

-# Titanic Survival Prediction
+Titanic Survival Prediction

 This project predicts whether a Titanic passenger survived based on features like age, gender, ticket class, fare, and cabin.
 It uses the Titanic dataset from Kaggle, showcasing fundamental machine learning concepts.

-## Table of Contents
+Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)
 - [Data Description](#data-description)